 Gluten-Free Puff Pastry Brands

-Your local grocery store may carry one or more of these gluten-free puff pastry brands.
+Your local grocery store may carry one or more of the following gluten-free puff pastry brands.
 Be sure to check the company’s store locator on each website (before making a trip) to inquire if they carry gluten-free puff pastry.

 (1) Schar Gluten-Free Puff Pastry